Scroll to top

 Week’s Focus

-Ancient Mediterranean and Indic cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Mediterranean and Indic arts and humanities.
+Ancient conversations in arts and humanities.
 Lecture and seminar, with attention to The Vedas (1500-1200 BC) and The Mahabharata (300BC-400), culminating in study of confluences and influences across cultures, peoples and regions (e.g. Dionysian myths).

 Tuesday, Civics, Ethics

-Ancient Mediterranean and Indic civics and ethics.
+Ancient conversations in civics and ethics.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean and Indic archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Mediterranean and Indic formal and applied sciences, as informing current study of the human body, brain, and technologies.
+Ancient conversations in formal and natural sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 In | September